 1. Any graduate or former student of Southern Illinois University Carbondale is eligible with the exception of current Association board members and employees.
 Former students are those who have successfully completed one full-time quarter or semester of academic course work.

-2. Any person can nominate a candidate for an award with the exception of self-nomination and family member nomination.
-Parents, grandparents, siblings, children, spouses, grandchildren, aunts, and uncles are considered family members.
+2. Any person can nominate a candidate for an award with the exception of self-nomination.

-3. All inductees are required to personally attend the induction events.
-If they cannot attend (barring an emergency), their name will be resubmitted to the nomination committee and will remain active for an additional three (3) years.
+3. All inductees strongly encouraged to personally attend the induction events.
 Recipients will also be encouraged to network with students and participate in classroom discussions.

 4. Posthumous awards can be made to honor the contributions and achievements of alumni.